W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vii-creation-and-communication/index.md

 :::

 ::: details Substituted
-In contrast, spirit reäcts in the same way to everything spirit knows is true, and does not respond at all to anything else.
+In contrast, spirit reacts in the same way to everything spirit knows is true, and does not respond at all to anything else.
 ²Nor does spirit make any attempt to establish what is true.
 ³Spirit knows that what is true is everything that God created.
 ⁴Spirit is in complete and direct communication with every aspect of creation, because spirit is in complete and direct communication with spirit’s Creator.